uplinkhq/docs/docs/knowledge-base/030-clients/index.md

-# 🫅 Uplink für Auftraggeber
+# 🫅 Uplink für Unternehmen

 There are many IT recruiters, freelancer networks, and other ways to find a freelancer out there.
 Why should you choose Uplink?
 Here's what makes us unique.